asaltanubes/TFG-Killing-vector-fields/Escrito final/optics/optics.typ

 = Optics

+A similar metric than the one proposed by Walter Gordon in 1923 is used here
+@Gordon:1923qva.

 Classical geometrical optics treat light as rays that move at a certain speed and bend by Snell law.
 General relativity treats light rays in a similar way but uses geodesics to shape their path.
 Treating geometrical optics as an effective theory